-We are keen for tenants and residents to get involved in activities that will influence what we offer.
+We are keen for tenants to get involved in activities that will influence what we offer.
 You might want to join our Resident Engagement Team (support and training is offered) or join - or even start - a resident association for where you live.
 You can give as much or as little time as you have available.
-Call us on 07557 318943 or 07765 343451 for a chat to find our more.